Tom Scavo: Season 3

 It is revealed that the woman Tom was embracing is Nora Huntington (Kiersten Warren).
 They had a one-night stand years before he met Lynette.
 She claims she conceived his child, a daughter named Kayla (Rachel G. Fox), but never told him.

 Tom confesses to Lynette that he wants to open up a pizzeria.
 Nora consistently undermines Tom behind his back and tries to get Lynette to tell him to drop the idea, while planning to tell him that she will support him.
 Nora wants to restart her relationship with Tom, determined to make a proper family for Kayla, but Tom rejects her and tells Lynette, who warns Nora to keep her distance in the future.
 Tom and Lynette plan to fight Nora for custody of Kayla.
-Before they get to court, Nora confronts Lynette in the supermarket, moments before Carolyn Bigsby takes the supermarket hostage.
-When Lynette tells Carolyn that Nora is trying to date Tom, Carolyn shoots and kills Nora.
-Just before Nora dies, Lynette promises Nora that she will take care of Kayla.
+Before they get to court, Nora is shot during a hostage situation at the supermarket and dies.
+Kayla moves in with Tom and their family.

-Tom opens his pizzeria and, with Lynette's help, prepares it for the grand opening.
-He then tries organizing a surprise for their ninth wedding anniversary, but it goes wrong, leaving Lynette out in the woods at night, and he rushes to find her.
+Tom opens his pizzeria and, with Lynette's help.
 A little while later, Tom injures his back while working, leaving him confined to bed rest.
 Lynette hires a new chef, Rick Coletti (Jason Gedrick), as well as Mrs. McCluskey to look after Tom and the children when she is at work.
-One night, Tom and the kids come to the pizzeria to surprise her, and Kayla sees Lynette and Rick flirting together.
-She tells Tom, and Tom returns to work to fire Rick, but Lynette tells him not to.